18 May 2026

 • People expect to save an average of £276,514 for their retirement.
 Among men the figure was £361,297, while women estimate they'll save £181,166.

-• ‘Living stress-free without financial worries’ was the top answer (61%) when people were asked what their perfect retirement looked like.
+• Most people (61%) want a perfect retirement.
+They define this as living stress-free without financial worries.
 Baby boomers were far more likely than Gen Z (69% versus 46%) to give this answer.

 Group photo of family